sveltejs/kit/documentation/docs/14-configuration.md

 A [Vite config object](https://vitejs.dev/config), or a function that returns one.
 Not all configuration options can be set, since SvelteKit depends on certain values being configured internally.

-### vite_plugin_svelte_options
+### vite_plugin_svelte_config
 A [vite-plugin-svelte config object](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md).
-Options must be in root scope of config object in svelte.config.js file.
+These options must be in root scope of config object in svelte.config.js file.